 Type-directed slicing is a useful debugging aid for designers and maintainers of typecheckers.
-When a typechecker produces an unexpected result (a crash, a false positive warning, a missed warning, etc.) on a large codebase, the user typically reports a bug to the maintainers of the typechecker without an accompanying test case showing the analysis' misbehavior in isolation.
-State-of-the-art approaches to this program reduction problem are dynamic: they require repeatedly running the typechecker on the full program.
+When a typechecker produces an unexpected result (a crash, a false positive warning, a missed warning, etc.) on a large codebase, the user typically reports a bug to the maintainers of the typechecker without an accompanying test case.
+State-of-the-art approaches to this program reduction problem are dynamic: they require repeatedly running the typechecker to validate minimizations.
 A type-directed slicer solves this problem statically, without rerunning the typechecker, by exploiting the modularity inherent in a typechecker's type rules.
-Our prototype type-directed slicer for Java is fully-automatic, can operate on incomplete programs, and is fast.
-It automatically produces a small test case that preserves typecheckers: the Java compiler itself, NullAway, and the Checker Framework; in each of these 25 cases, it preserved the typechecker's behavior even without the classpath of the target program.
+Our prototype type-directed slicer for Java is fully automatic, can operate on incomplete programs, and is fast.
+It produces a small test case that preserves typechecker misbehavior for 25 of 28 (89%) historical bugs from the issue trackers of three widely-used typecheckers: the Java compiler itself, NullAway, and the Checker Framework; in each of these 25 cases, it preserved the typechecker's behavior even without the classpath of the target program.
 And, it runs in under a minute on each benchmark, whose size ranges up to millions of lines of code, on a free-tier CI runner.